-To perform waveform math, use the Math menu from Math.
+To perform waveform math, use the Math menu fw Math.
 This menu allows you to display, define, and manipulate up to four math functions.
 The following steps explain how to create a math waveform based on a single source waveform.

-- 1. Connect a 1 kHz sine wave having 600 mV pp amplitude to the input of channel 1. - 3.
-Click the Math menu for Math, then the Function.

-4. Select Ch1 from the Operand 1 menu
+- 1. Connect a 1 kHz sine wave having 600 mV pp amplitude to the input of channel 1. - 2.
+Click Autoscale Autoscale...
+Note the acquired 1 kHz sine wave. - 3.
+Click the Math menu f Math, then the Function. - 4.
+Select Ch1 from the Operand 1 menu Operand 1